The Blue Screen of Death: Causes and How to Fix It

 Error codes are a bit complicated for the average internet user, so you might want to use the Microsoft Help Center instead.
 Type "Troubleshoot BSOD error" in the search box, and Microsoft will help you find and resolve the problem step by step.

 If you get a blue screen error after adding hardware, you'll want to shut down the computer.
 That allows you to safely remove the hardware, and then you can restart the device.
-You may want to restart in safe mode (see steps under “Uninstalling Problematic Software” below) if you initially have trouble with turning on your computer.
+If you initially have trouble turning on your computer, you may want to restart in safe mode (see steps under “Uninstalling Problematic Software” below).

 How do I fix the blue screen of death?